Back to blog

 5. CameraFraming + lens + movement"medium close-up tracking shot, 35mm lens, slight handheld feel"

-6. MotionExplicit motion intent (Kling's strength)"smooth gimbal motion at walking pace, subtle horizontal camera drift"
+6. MotionExplicit motion intent (Kling's strength)"smooth gimbal arc at walking pace, subtle vertical bob, hair moves naturally"

 "A woman walks across a cobblestone street."